 • Read more: Five tips for using macro lenses

 NiSi is another relative newcomer to filters, with the company first established in China in 2005.
 There’s now a range of over 100 filters (though, as well as 100mm filters, it also produces circular filters and smaller filters for the likes of Sony’s RX100 series of compacts).
-The V5 Pro Holder was launched back in 2016 and sports what NiSi calls aviation-grade aluminum construction, along with three plastic filter slots.
+The new V6 Holder sports what NiSi calls aviation-grade aluminum construction, along with three plastic filter slots.
 This is another filter holder that accommodates a circular polarizer (included), while there are three step-up rings supplied along with the 82mm adapter ring.
 A great value system that is hard to argue with for the price.